 Stagehands are manual laborers who carry out a wide variety of tasks.
 Most commonly they are responsible for building and placing scenic units.
 Many stagehands work gig-to-gig, helping the crews of performers such as bands and musicians set up for live performances.
 Working conditions and employers vary widely.
 This is an entry-level position.
-Median annual wage for stagehands, according to PayScale.com, is \$43,448.
+The national average pay for stagehands, according to ziprecruiter.com, is \$30,730 per year, or \$15 per hour.